corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 ---

 The Corda 5 Developer Preview uses a *UTXO* (unspent transaction output) model, where every state on the ledger is immutable.
 The ledger evolves over time by applying **transactions**.
-Transactions update the ledger by marking none or more existing ledger states as historic (the *inputs*), and producing none or more new ledger states (the *outputs*).
+Transactions update the ledger by marking zero or more existing ledger states as historic (the *inputs*), and producing zero or more new ledger states (the *outputs*).
 Transactions represent a single link in the state sequences as described in **[states](key-concepts-states.md)**.

 Here's an example of a transaction, with two inputs and two outputs: